 Our faculty advisors come to know each and every student, and are available to help develop an appropriate plan of study and counsel on key topics such as internships, research opportunities, preparation for Ph.D. and professional program, and employment.
 Our robust network of alumni at both leading, international companies such as IBM, Goldman Sachs, and Cisco as well as small, start-up ventures scattered throughout the region offers students learning and mentoring experiences that complement those presented in the classroom.
 Please visit our Computer Science and Mathematics Advisory Board page to learn more about the individuals from leading corporations and research institutions who are helping to lead our School.

-Finally, our School offers long-established research and recruiting partnerships to all members of our network through our Enterprise Computing Community, Enterprise Computing Research Lab, the Institute for Data Center Professionals (IDCP), the Greystone Program, and the IBM Joint Study.
+Our School offers long-established research and recruiting partnerships to all members of our network through our Enterprise Computing Community, Enterprise Computing Research Lab, the Institute for Data Center Professionals (IDCP), the Greystone Program, and the IBM Joint Study.
 In addition, thanks to the generosity of the National Science Foundation (NSF) and Goldman-Sachs Gives, we are pleased to offer full-tuition scholarships to qualified undergraduate students majoring in computer science and technology.

 Ron Coleman, Ph.D., Prof. Computer Science; Donna Berger, Ph.D.
 Dir.
 Academic Grants; Jane Fiore, Dir.
 Academic Learning Ctr; Mary Ann Hoffmann, Assoc.
 Dean; Roger Norton, Ph.D., Dean, Marist College

 Donna Berger, Ph.D., and Mary Ann Hoffmann, Marist College